 Hannah has funded healthcare for 143 patients in 14 countries.

-Chamnan is a 33-year-old soldier from Cambodia.
-He and his wife have two children.
-His wife works at a nearby factory while their kids are at school.
-Chamnan enjoys playing soccer with his fellow soldiers, reading the news, and travelling around the countryside.
-In 2013, Chamnan had an ear infection.
-This infection caused the tympanic membrane, or the ear drum, in his right ear to perforate.
-For this reason, Chamnan experiences ear discharge and hearing loss.
-He cannot communicate clearly with others, and has had to spend money on medicines for his infection.
-Chamnan traveled to our medical partner's care center to receive treatment.
-On August 5th, he will undergo a myringoplasty procedure in his right ear.
+Sos is a 76-year-old vegetable farmer who, together with his wife, has three daughters and three sons.
+Sos and his wife enjoy tending the vegetables on their farm, and like to play with their grandson.
+For the past year, Sos has had an ear infection.
+This infection caused the tympanic membrane, or the ear drum, in his right ear ear to perforate.
+For this reason, Sos experiences hearing loss, pain and ear discharge.
+He cannot communicate clearly with others and is in chronic pain.
+Sos traveled to our medical partner's care center to receive treatment.
+On January 20th, he will undergo a myringoplasty procedure in his right ear.
 During this procedure, surgeons will close the perforation.
 Our medical partner, Children's Surgical Centre, is requesting $464 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-Chamnan said, "I am hoping that my surgery will let me hear well enough to talk with my co-workers more, since they like to talk with each other a lot."
+Sos shared, "I hope that after surgery I will be better, with no more ear infection and discharge, and improved hearing."